 Minimally-invasive laparoscopic procedures

 Community Health Network surgical services offers a wide range of minimally-invasive laparoscopic procedures with many benefits to patients, including shorter lengths of stay, faster recoveries and less missed work.
+Community's surgeons are experts in minimally-invasive surgery.
+To be referred to a laparoscopic surgeon, please call 800-777-7775.

 - Bowel resection